Jane S. Bell

 Jane Sarah Roberts Bell (1798-1873) was a British illustrator.
 Her illustrations of the African softshell turtle and pale-throated sloth's bone structures were published in A Monograph of the Testudinata and Transactions of the Zoological Society of London.

 Personal life

-Bell was born to William Robert, Esq. of Ruabon, Denbighshire, Wales.
+Bell was born to William Robert of Ruabon, Denbighshire, Wales.
 Bell married Thomas Bell at St Mary's Church, Rotherhithe on 3 December 1832.
 The couple had one child, a daughter, Susan Gosse, born 29 March 1836.
 Susan pre-deceased her parents on 4 January 1854.
-In 1861/2 Thomas and Jane retired to The Wakes, a house at Selborne, former home of the amateur naturalist Gilbert White.
+In 1861/2 Thomas and Jane retired to The Wakes, a house in Selborne, Hampshire, former home of the amateur naturalist Gilbert White.
 Jane died on 29 June 1873, followed by Thomas in 1880.
-She is buried at the Church of St. Mary, an historic church in Selborne, Hampshire, England, United Kingdom.
+She is buried at the Church of St. Mary, a historic church in Selborne.

 A few of Thomas Bell's works were illustrated by Jane, who signed herself Jane S. Bell.